Cercis canadensis var. canadensis

 - Native Plants, Trees

 The eastern redbud is most well known for its beautiful lavender flowers early in the spring.
 The heart-shaped leaves and zigzagging young stems give it a distinct appearance among trees.
-Some of popular cultivars include a white flowering form known as var. alba, ‘Forest Pansy’ has purple leaves early in the spring with a darker hue to the flowers.
+Some of the popular cultivars include a white flowering form known as var. alba, ‘Forest Pansy’ has purple leaves early in the spring with a darker hue to the flowers.
 Some cultivars possess leaves that are splotched with white or cream colored variegation patterns such as ‘Silver Cloud’ and 'Floating Cloud'.
+It is a great choice as a small tree for tight spaces.

 Learn more about "Cercis chinensis" (Chinese Redbud).